-The DeKalb Fire Department in northern Illinois began their search for more efficient industrial ceiling fans when they realized the two household fans installed at their fire station were not helping their working environment.
+The DeKalb Fire Department in northern Illinois began their search for more efficient industrial ceiling fans after they realized the two household fans installed at their fire station were not helping their working environment.

 “It wouldn’t circulate the heat and/or cold, it wouldn’t circulate any fumes here on the bay floor,” said Firefighter Paramedic Patrick Erikson.